 Employee Costs expenditure is \$1,459,636 below budget.
 Favourable variances predominantly arose from vacancies in various areas.

-It is therefore recommended that Council NOTES the Financial Activity Statement for the period ended 30 April 2020 forming Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Financial Activity Statement for the period ended 30 April 2020 forming Attachment 1 to Report CJ082-06/20.